UsamahMoin/Usamahmoin/README.md

 - **Build habits** (Git discipline, docs, basic tests, respectful debugging)
 - **Own your tools** (if AI is used: disclose what it did, what changed, what you understand)

-**Grading:** reward clarity/correctness/growth.
-Penalize copy-paste and “it works on my machine.”

 </td>
   </tr>
 </table>